cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

-Chorin - Temam algorithm
+Chorin algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The first projection method was proposed by [C67]_ and [T69]_.
-In this aligorithm, the pressure is not taken for the intermediate velocity.
+In this algorithm, the pressure is not taken for the intermediate velocity.

 Step 1 : velocity prediction